 About the Board of Directors

 The TSAE Board is comprised of 19 members and meets quarterly.
-The Board consists of the Chairman, Chair Elect, Past Chairman, as well as 11 elected members from the Association Executive member categories, four (4) elected members from the Affiliate member category, and the President of TSAE.
+The Board consists of the Chair, Chair Elect, Past Chair, as well as 11 elected members from the Association Professional member categories, four (4) elected members from the Affiliate member category, and the Executive Director of TSAE.

 Who is the ideal board candidate?

 There is no “ideal” board candidate.
 Instead, TSAE wants its board to include individuals with diverse work, life, social and educational backgrounds so that it can make well-rounded decisions that reflect its entire membership.
 TSAE seeks true diversity — in terms of age, ethnicity, gender, sexual orientation, industry, location and work roles — in its board.

 What do board volunteers do?